laddie132/LW-PT/README.md

-# Label-Wised Pre-Training (LW-PT)
+# Label-Wise Pre-Training (LW-PT)
-This is the code for 2020 paper [Label-Wised Document Pre-Training for Multi-Label Text Classiﬁcation](https://)
+This is the code for 2020 paper [Label-Wised Document Pre-Training for Multi-Label Text Classification](https://)

 ## Requirements